pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

           server: http://localhost

     Options:
-      -d, --default  If set, the connection is set to default in the connections file in addition to setting it as the current connection.
+      -d, --default  If set, the connection is set to be the default connection in the connections file in addition to setting it as the current connection.
       -h, --help     Show this message and exit.